Budget line match priority

 Priority 1 is the highest priority for dimensions of a transaction class.
 The algorithm tries to match all dimensions of an actual against all budget lines.

-If no match is found, and no error is encountered, the matching algorithm avoids the lowest-priority dimension, according to the Budget line match priority table, and tries to match again.
-This process continues until either a match is found or an error is encountered.
-If more than one budget line matches an actual, this situation is also considered an error.
+If no match is found and no error is encountered, the matching algorithm skips the lowest-priority dimension, according to the budget line match priority table, and attempts another match.
+This process is repeated until a match is found or an error occurs.
+If multiple budget lines match an actual, this situation is considered an error.

 Example